Does stress affect skin

 Stress can also cause the skin's nerve endings to release higher amounts of neuropeptides which can create inflammation.

-Your epidermal skin cells lie on top of each other and are packed tightly together, forming a strong barrier that blocks the penetration of bacteria and other pathogens.
-When you are under stress, however, this protective outer layer is weakened.
+Our epidermal skin cells lie on top of each other and are packed tightly together, forming a strong barrier that blocks the penetration of bacteria and other pathogens.

 The effects of an impaired epidermis:

 • The skin barrier becomes more permeable allowing more irritants, allergens, and even germs to penetrate the skin and cause problems.
 Specifically, stress can make rosacea more red or acne lesions more inflamed and more persistent.
 It can worsen dermatitis, hives, fever blisters and psoriasis, too.
-Source

 • The skin's natural protective antibodies decreases dramatically, opening up opportunities for bacteria and germs to enter into the deeper layers of your skin.
 This can lead to breakouts and problematic skin.

-What is stress?
+What is Stress?

-Stress isn’t necessarily a bad thing.
-In fact, our ancestors were thankful for it.
 Faced with a sabre-toothed tiger, they developed what we now know as our fight or flight stress reaction, without which we wouldn’t have made it out of prehistoric times.
 It allowed them to make the split second decision to stick around and fight the animal or run away from the dangerous situation.

 Although we modern day humans are unlikely to come face to face with a big cat or any other terrifying animals as we go about our daily lives, our fight or flight response is still important.
+Stress is a part of modern day life.
+When we’re faced with a dangerous, or stressful situation, the body releases stress hormones including cortisol and adrenaline.

 Cortisol causes a surge in blood sugar into the bloodstream so that the brain has a plentiful supply of this energy and drives energy away from non-essential systems such as the digestive system and cellular growth.
 This frees up more energy for the brain and muscles to fight or flight.

 Adrenaline causes an increase in heart rate, blood pressure and energy availability.
 If the danger is an approaching car as we crossed a road, or meeting someone new for the first time, then the stressor is short lived.
 Once the danger has passed, or we feel relaxed, cortisol and adrenaline levels drop and we return to normal.
+But if stress is more long term, then we suffer the consequences of these hormones and heightened responses.

 Short term stress is beneficial.
 It helps to keep us alert, energetic and productive.
 But chronic stress, which many of us suffer with, can lead to chronic health conditions such as heart disease.

 It can also lead us to make poor life choices such as choosing comfort food over healthier meals and drinking more alcohol than the safe recommended limits which in turn also lead to chronic diseases.
 Stress manifests itself physically by causing heart palpitations, an increased breathing rate and sweating.
 Over time, it can lead to tense muscles, dizziness, headaches and disturbed sleep.
 More seriously, it can cause high blood pressure and chest pain.

 When the body is in a state of stress, stress hormones are released causing the body to tense, blood sugar levels increase to fuel instant energy, the heart rate accelerates and blood pressure rises, all to become hyper alert.
 Having this response to a situation used to make the difference to our ancestors as to whether they would live or die.

 It would be a short term experience and therefore would not impact their health.
 The difference in the modern day is that some of us live under constant stress which leads to health issues.

 Another major way that stress affects the skin is by affecting the complexion.
 When stressed, our bodies produce adrenaline, which is helpful if you’re out in the woods running from a predator, but, in daily life, it only can hurt.